nationalarchives/design-system/src/content/required-content/index.md

 ### Service-specific cookies

 Publish a page that explains the cookies that your service uses, what their purpose is and how long they live.
 You can see an example of this on page describing [cookies used on The National Archives website](https://www.nationalarchives.gov.uk/cookies/details/).

+## Exemptions

+You don't have to publish an accessibility statement or adhere to the correct cookie preferences on your service if:

+- the service is not publically available, and
+- you are the only user of the service, and
+- no one else will ever be given access to the service (including if you leave your position)